Blue Shield of California health insurance review and ratings 2023

 How trustworthy is Blue Shield of California?

-The majority of customers say Blue California has earned their trust.
-The company received a score of 70%.
+The majority of customers, 74%, say Blue Shield of California has earned their trust.
 But a number of insurers did better.
-Kaiser Permanente led the survey at 87%.
+Kaiser Permanente led the survey with 86% of its customers saying they trusted it.

 Do current Blue Shield of California customers plan to renew?